AISeedHub/PearVision/README.md

 sh run.sh
 ```

-### Notes: There are 2 solutions to stream the video from Raspberry Pi to Jetson Orin:
+#### Notes: There are 2 solutions to stream the video from Raspberry Pi to Jetson Orin:
 - Using Flask Web Code: latency less than 1s
   - Change the resolution of the camera in "Raspberry Pi" to be lower to reduce the latency
 - Using `ffmpeg`: latency ~1 sec

+### Troubleshooting
+- Check the system logs for errors
+- Verify the network connection between the Raspberry Pi and Jetson Orin devices
+- Ensure the Arduino device is properly configured and connected

 ## III.
 Sequence diagram